TheDarkSkyXD/PlayListify/PlayListify - Implementation Task Plan - Copy.md

 ### Step 1: Initialize Electron Project with Forge & TypeScript

-#### Detailed technical explanation of what we're accomplishing in this step
+#### Detailed technical explanation of what we’re accomplishing in this step

 Initialize a new Electron project using the Electron Forge CLI with the Webpack + TypeScript template.
 This sets up the basic project structure, necessary build configurations, and initial dependencies for an Electron application using TypeScript for both main and renderer processes, and Webpack for bundling the renderer code.